neuger-digital/digital-team-standards/video.md

 We create captions using the [WebVTT format (.vtt)](https://www.w3.org/TR/webvtt/).

+You can use YouTube's Automatic Caption feature, download the SRT file, [convert it to VTT](https://subtitletools.com/convert-to-vtt-online) and edit the captions from there.
+Note: SRT captions are not supported in HTML5.

 ### Does my video need captions or subtitles?

 Read about the [difference between captions and subtitles](https://www.w3.org/WAI/media/av/captions/) and when to use them.
 In summary, captions are for the same language as the audio and subtitles are for different languages.